kpedro88/utilities/README.md

 -u[mode]                show untracked files (mode = no, normal, all) -l,--long               show long timestamp
 -h,--help               show this message and exit
+--                      separator; anything after this will be passed to git status
 ```

 ## `git-sync`